joaotavora/eglot/README.md

 - `eglot-auto-display-help-buffer`: If non-nil, automatically display `*eglot-help*` buffer;

+- `eglot-confirm-server-initiated-edits`: If non-nil, ask for confirmation before allowing server to edit the source buffer's text;

 There are a couple more variables that you can customize via Emacs
 lisp: